nextras/orm/docs/entity.md

 $member->isPersisted(); // false
 ```

 Attaching entities to the repository lets Orm know about your entities.
 Attaching to a repository runs the optional dependencies injection into your entity (see later).
-If you need a dependency before attaching entity to the repository, you can pass the dependency via entity's constructor, which is by default available to be inherited.
+If you need a dependency before attaching an entity to the repository, you can pass the dependency via the entity's constructor, which is by default available to be inherited.

 Each entity can be created manually.
 Entities can be simply connected together.
 Let's see an example: